 … On the container of a cosmetic

-This definition comes from two different laws4 and is what the FDA or the government are talking about when they say the “label” of a product.
+This is what the FDA or the government are talking about when they say the “label” of a product.
 In this case, it’s not the paper or the sticker itself, and it’s not the attaching of something to say what it is; it is the display of the information.

 That information (the label) may be written or printed directly on the container or it may be attached to or printed on a package containing a product.
 The information may be in words or in graphic display (a picture).
 Examples of graphic displays that are part of a label include symbols such as the “USDA Organic symbol” or a picture of a person in a bath with bubbles to show that the product is bubble bath.